civic-commons/opencivic/README.md

         profiles/myprofile/myprofile.install

-2. Enter an include statement into `distro.make` to include the contents of the Apps Catalog distro makefile and then add your new install profile to it:
+2. Enter an include statement into `distro.make` to include the contents of the OpenCivic distro makefile and then add your new install profile to it:

-        ; Include Apps Catalog distro makefile via URL includes[] = http://drupalcode.org/project/opencivic.git/blob_plain/refs/heads/7.x-2.x:/distro.make
+        ; Include OpenCivic distro makefile via URL includes[] = http://drupalcode.org/project/opencivic.git/blob_plain/refs/heads/7.x-2.x:/distro.make

         ; Add myprofile to the full Drupal distro build